In this article, “What is the Composition of Hair? An Introduction,” we will look at the different elements, structure, and types of human hair.

 Hair is made up of several elements, comprised of smaller units.
 Keratinized protein is the major component.
 It also comprises different structures coming together to form one unit.

 Specialists in the treatment of skin and hair removal must be knowledgeable about its components.
-Individuals will benefit also from knowing as much as possible for their own sake.
+You will benefit also from knowing as much as possible for your own sake.

 I hope this short article, “The Composition of Hair: An Introduction,” has benefited you in some way.
 There is a vast amount of information on the subject and related matter.